 - Better integration with other G Suite products - we have no idea what this actually means but it's welcome nonetheless

-- New page elements, like tables of contents and image carousels - we're sure this will bring a smile to many Google Sites Owners
+- New page elements, like image carousels and collapsable text - we're sure this will bring a smile to many Google Sites Owners

 - Increased size limits - very much needed as some site owners are trapped with new Google Sites that are too large or cannot migrate classic Sites that exceed the current limits

-- Better publishing - the ability to see what’s changed between the previous published version and current draft of a site.
+- Informed publishing - the ability to see what’s changed between the previous published version and current draft of a site.

 - Revision History - we have lobbied Google heavily for this feature as it's vital since new Google Sites offers real-time collaboration